 7. We’re not just here, we’re everywhere.
 Our Global Studios team collaborates on projects all over the globe—from Arkansas to Abu Dhabi.
 Eighty percent of science centers internationally use Exploratorium exhibits, programs, or ideas.
 Where else in the world have you seen us?

 8. You can get into it—for free.
 Exploratorium exhibits and experiences spill into the free public space along San Francisco’s vibrant Embarcadero, giving curious passersby a taste of the wonderland that lies inside.
 Immerse yourself in the experimental and eye-opening project of our Over The Water art series or take a ride in the Rickshaw Obscura and see the scenery upside down.

 Open Hours: Tuesday–Sunday 10:00 a.m.–5:00 p.m. and every Thursday evening (18+) 6:00–10:00 p.m.
 Closed Mondays except select holidays.
 Easily accessible by BART and Muni.

 The Cruise Terminal boasts 91,000 square feet in a two-story building with views to the Bay Bridge and back to the City skyline and Telegraph Hill.
-Sized for 2,600 passengers and able to handle ships with up to 4,000, the Terminal is built for the evolving trends in the passenger cruise industry When in berth, ships can plug into the Port’s 12 megawatt shore power system to receive the cleanest source of power.
-The terminal has a new shore power technology which allows equipped cruise liners (like Princess’ or Carnival's vessels) to use the city's grid power system instead of their diesel engines to supply onboard services while berthed / docked.
+Sized for 2,600 passengers and able to handle ships with up to 4,000, the Terminal is built for the evolving trends in the passenger cruise industry When in berth, ships can plug into the Port’s 12-megawatt shore power system to receive the cleanest source of power.
+The terminal has a new shore power technology that allows equipped cruise liners (like Princess’ or Carnival’s vessels) to use the city’s grid power system instead of their diesel engines to supply onboard services while berthed/docked.
 This innovation reduces the ships’ emissions at the cruise terminal.